21 January 2023

 The new collection of Czech Short Films is ready to be explored by film industry players worldwide.
 Film curators, distributors, sales agents, broadcoasters or VOD representatives are invited to check the best short films from Czech Republic in one place.
 Films which already premiered at big festivals like Berlinale, Locarno and others, as well as the new films waiting for their international release.

 Czech Short Films 2023 collection promotes Czech short films and young talented filmmakers to international film industry professionals.
-It also offers industry players the shortcut to the best content from the country, to help them find the suitable films in no time.
+It also offers industry players the shortcut to the best content from the country, to help them find suitable films in no time.
 There are fiction, documentary and animation films as well as experimental shorts among the 14 selected titles.
 The selection was carefully curated by our expert film industry jurors: Martin Horyna & Lenka Tyrpáková (Pragueshorts), Pavel Horáček (Anifilm), Alexandra Gabrižová (Midpoint Institute) and Vítězslav Chovanec (Czech Film Center).

 Several films are crossing the borders between categories of fiction and documentary film.
-A silent experimental film Asterión by award winning director Francesco Montagner premiered in the Pardi di Domani: Corti d´autore competition at Locarno and shows a man and a bull in their common attempt to defeat death.
-Shells by Marie-Magdaléna Kochová, which is her second film selected for the Czech Short Films collection, shows a former dancer exploring the limits of his body affected by aging.
+A silent experimental film Asterión by award-winning director Francesco Montagner premiered in the Pardi di Domani: Corti d´autore competition at Locarno and shows a man and a bull in their common attempt to defeat death.
+Shells by Marie-Magdaléna Kochová, which is her second film selected for the Czech Short Films collection, shows a former dancer exploring the limits of his body affected by ageing.
 And Commander by Viliam Dočolomanský uses fragments of authentic chats of a neo-Nazi group and transfers them into the real-world conversations of little children.

-Another documentary film Serpentis, observing a life in a city whose collective unconscious is interconnected by a hissing industry snake, is looking for a world premiere, while Everything's Fine, Potatoes in Line, awarded at Warsaw IFF, brings us to the Czech-Polish border, where the locals found their own way how to deal with a political conflict - in a potato salad contest.
+Another documentary film Serpentis, observing life in a city whose collective unconscious is interconnected by a hissing industry snake, is looking for a world premiere, while Everything's Fine, Potatoes in Line, awarded at Warsaw IFF, brings us to the Czech-Polish border, where the locals found their own way how to deal with a political conflict - in a potato salad contest.